BWS

 i.R.D.
 (2015)

-The compression paradox prompts the Angel to take a deeper look into the genealogies of resolution.
-She sets up a conference call for all the forgotten and unknown faces of color calibration.
+The compression paradox compels the Angel to look more closely into the genealogies of resolution.
+She convenes a desktop call for all forgotten and unknown faces of colour calibration.

-When the participants finally assemble on her desktop, it dawns on them: nearly all are Caucasian women; digital descendants of Kodak’s original “Shirley Card.”
+As they assemble on her desktop, one problem becomes immediately apparent: almost all are Caucasian women - digital descendants of Kodak’s original “Shirley Card.”

-This realization exposes a foundational injustice: the dominance of white skin tones in calibration processes has encoded racial bias into the very standards that shape visual technologies.
-As a result, these protocols systematically fail to recognize, render, or respect the full spectrum of human skin tones — erasing difference, misrepresenting presence, and perpetuating harm.
+A root problem becomes clear at once: the dominance of white skin tones in calibration processes has encoded racial bias into the very standards that shape visual technologies.
+As a result, protocols systematically fail to recognize, render, or respect the full spectrum of human skin tones — erasing difference, misrepresenting presence, and inflicting harm.

 The implications are architectural.
-Standardisation does not only organize what can be seen; it actively enforces a hierarchy of visibility.
-It sets thresholds that define what qualifies as legible, while relegating everything else — bodies, faces, colours — to a domain of loss and misrecognition.
-In doing so, it determines what remains unrenderable, invisible, and compromised: who and what is left unsupported in the darkness cast by their white shadows
+Standardisation does not only organise what can be seen; it enforces a hierarchy of visibility.
+It sets thresholds for what qualifies as legible, while relegating everything else — bodies, faces, colours — to a domain of loss and misrecognition.
+In doing so, it determines what remains unrenderable, invisible, and compromised: who and what is left unsupported in their racist white shadows.

-What began as a call becomes a desktop tele-choral of solidarity.
-They perform Paul McCartney's “We All Stand Together,” a rallying cry against oppressive standards.
-In unison, they declare the institutions of Resolution Disputes (i.R.D.) and form its De/Calibration Army.
+What begins as a call, becomes a desktop tele-choral of solidarity.
+They perform Paul McCartney's “We All Stand Together.”
+In unison, they declare the institutions of Resolution Disputes (i.R.D.) and form its De/Calibration Army

 Behind White Shadows && Pique Nique Pour les Inconnues (2017 - 2020)